kailash-manasarovar/statement/docs/timeline/2024/january.md

 ![Grey saloon car](../../content/images/threatening-men.png)

-- There are two men in the car glaring at me angrily.
+- There are two men sitting in the front.
+- They glare at me angrily.
 - As I approach them, crossing the street, they make the engine scream and howl before speeding off, the tyres screeching.
 - I become frightened at home and tweet about it.